The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Numerical Simulations

-As the magma ocean cools we transition to 2D multiphase simulations, which can accommodate crystallization.
-Our 2D Cartesian approach when the magma ocean is global lead to a qualitatively similar mean circulation, with downwelling on the night-side, and a global return flow on the day-side (SI Fig.~S3).
-Our 3D spherical simulations confirm that even in the presence of 3D effects turbulence and rotation, this mean circulation pattern is robust, which validates our 2D Cartesian approach (SI Fig.~S3).
+Starting with an initial global magma ocean that is compositionally homogeneous (Fig.~\ref{time_evolution}a--b), both 2D multiphase and 3D fully molten simulations yield similar results: a statistically steady circulation is observed, with downwellings on the night-side, and a global return flow to the day-side (see Supplementary Figure 3).
+Our 3D spherical simulations confirm this even in the presence of turbulence and rotation, rendering the circulation pattern robust, and validating the 2D Cartesian approach (see Supplementary Figure 3).